Security-Onion-Solutions/securityonion-docs/Email.rst

 instances of an alert.
 Otherwise, you may not receive alerts as intended.

-How do I configure OSSEC to send emails?
+How do I configure Wazuh to send emails?
 ----------------------------------------

 | Modify ``/var/ossec/etc/ossec.conf`` as follows: